aimms/user-guide/aimms-ide/CPLEX/Benders/CPLEX_Benders_-_Benders_Strategy.rst

-This option determines whether CPLEX should use the :ref:`option-CPLEX-benders_decomposition`  algorithm for solving a problem, and how the model should be decomposed.
+This option determines whether CPLEX should use the :ref:`CPLEX_Benders_Decomposition`  algorithm for solving a problem, and how the model should be decomposed.
 Given a formulation of a problem, CPLEX can decompose the model into a single master and (possibly multiple) subproblems.
 For certain type of problems, using multiple subproblems offers significant performance improvements because they can be solved in parallel.
 For MIP problems, under certain conditions, CPLEX can apply Benders decomposition to improve the search to find more feasible solutions more quickly.
 Possible values are: